-Additional Information: Include any additional information
+Additional Information:

 [Include any additional information, research or other comments you feel necessary for DEO to complete an analysis of this approval request.
 For example, if purchasing new equipment, please explain if any existing equipment will be traded or disposed and if any proceeds from sale of existing equipment will be utilized in the purchase.]